xackery/thj-wiki/content/classes-and-abilities/classes/guides/_index.en.md

 ## Class Highlight Guides

-Class Highlight Guides focus on a specific class and talk about what they offer to your other picks, as well as specializations catered for that class.
+Class Highlight Guides focus on a specific class and talk about what they offer to compared to other picks, as well as specializations catered for that class.

 - Bard